spring-cloud-services-samples/animal-rescue/README.md

 ## Deploy to CF

+You will need [uaac](https://docs.cloudfoundry.org/uaa/uaa-user-management.html) to run the `deploy` script for the sake of setting up a new test user with the required scopes.

+To add custom resource you would need to create a custom plan then create resource according to the [documentation](https://docs.run.pivotal.io/sso/manage-resources.html#create-resources).

 Run the following scripts to set up everything:
 ```bash
 ./scripts/cf_deploy init    # installs dependencies and builds the deployment artifact